-Moreover, NASD believes that the lack of consensus among those commenters urging NASD to take stronger measures supports the more uniform course of disclosure and procedures.
-Whereas CalPERS asked NASD to prohibit "investment banks from receiving 'success' fees for transactions in which they issue fairness opinions,"9 the AFL-CIO sought only to prohibit "arrangements in which part of an investment bank's fee for rendering its opinion is contingent on the transaction closing."10 Some commenters, such as Kane, want to forbid firms with a certain threshold amount of securities business with a company from rendering a fairness opinion, whereas AFL-CIO "do[es] not believe the mere existence of a business relationship with a company should disgualify an investment bank from providing a fairness opinion."
+Moreover, the lack of consensus among those commenters urging NASD to take stronger measures supports the more uniform course of disclosure and procedures.
+Whereas CalPERS asked NASD to prohibit "investment banks from receiving 'success' fees for transactions in which they issue fairness opinions," the AFL-CIO seeks only to prohibit "arrangements in which part of an investment bank's fee for rendering its opinion is contingent on the transaction closing."
+Some commenters such as Kane want to forbid firms with a certain threshold amount of securities business with a company from rendering a fairness opinion, whereas AFL-CIO "do[es] not believe the mere existence of a business relationship with a company should disqualify an investment bank from providing a fairness opinion."

-As NASD noted above, fairness opinions are obtained by boards of directors to satisfy their fiduciary duties to act with due care and in an informed manner.
-NASD further notes that a fairness opinion is not an automatic defense to a claim that a board breached its fiduciary duties.
+As noted above, fairness opinions are obtained by boards of directors to satisfy their fiduciary duties to act with due care and in an informed manner.
+A fairness opinion is not an automatic defense to a claim that a board breached its fiduciary duties.
 Courts regularly examine the circumstances surrounding a fairness opinion to determine whether it can be relied upon by the board in satisfaction of its fiduciary duties.
-Thus, NASD notes that boards of directors must today take into account whether an issuer's relationship with an investment bank compromises the purposes for which the fairness opinion is sought.
-NASD believes that the disclosure standards in these proposed rules would be an important aid to an issuer's board in making that determination.
+Thus, boards of directors must today take into account whether an issuer's relationship with an investment bank compromises the purposes for which the fairness opinion is sought.
+The disclosure standards